The Second Tithe

 However, the Law lists three different tithes.
 The second tithe was allocated for rejoicing before the Lord at the “chosen place.”
 All men were to appear at this place three times a year: at feast of unleavened bread (Passover), the feast of weeks (Pentecost) and the feast of tabernacles [Deuteronomy 16].
 The appointed place was originally the Tent of Meeting; then it was replaced by the Temple in Jerusalem.

 Today, the Temple is destroyed, and the Ark of the Covenant is missing.
 I believe that God allowed this to happen partially so that Christianity could spread beyond a reasonable travel distance from Jerusalem.
 In the future the mandate for such pilgrimages may go back into effect; there are prophecies to indicate this [Zechariah 14:16].
 When Jesus returns, travel to the new Temple may be easier than it was two thousand years ago.
 In fact, it already is, but shuttling a billion Christians to Jerusalem three times a year is still problematic.

 So I think it is safe to say that three annual pilgrimages to Jerusalem are unnecessary for today’s Christians.
 But perhaps we should still spend a second tithe rejoicing before the Lord.
-A few Christian churches celebrate the ancient mandate by holding feast gatherings around the world (though not necessarily for all three feast times).
+A tiny fraction of Christian churches celebrate the ancient mandate by holding feast gatherings around the world (though not necessarily for all three feast times).
 Members use their second tithe for travel and celebration.
-The tradition of most Christian churches is to build a local house of worship.
-Building and maintaining such houses is money spent rejoicing before the Lord so perhaps second tithe money is appropriate for this purpose.blog comments powered by Disqus
+The tradition of most Christian churches is to build a local house of worship, often with associated meeting rooms and classrooms.
+This too is spending money for rejoicing before the Lord.
+For either tradition, the second tithe is applicable, not the first.